Civic technology: Government-led initiatives

 In 2002, MindLab an innovation public sector service design group was established by the Danish ministries of Business and Growth, Employment, and Children and Education.
-MindLab was the one of the world's first public sector design innovation labs and their work inspired the proliferation of similar labs and user-centered design methodologies deployed in many countries worldwide.
+MindLab was one of the world's first public sector design innovation labs and their work inspired the proliferation of similar labs and user-centered design methodologies deployed in many countries worldwide.
 The design methods used at MindLab are typically an iterative approach of rapid prototyping and testing to evolve not just their government projects, but also government organizational structure using ethnographic-inspired user research, creative ideation processes, and visualization and modeling of service prototypes.
 In Denmark, design within the public sector has been applied to a variety of projects including rethinking Copenhagen's waste management, improving social interactions between convicts and guards in Danish prisons, transforming services in Odense for mentally disabled adults and more.

 Estonia

 Government-led initiatives

 The process of digitalization in Estonia began in 2002, when local and central governments began building an infrastructure that allowed autonomous and interconnected data.
 That same year in 2002, Estonia launched a national ID system that was fully digitalized and paired with digital signatures.
 The national ID system allowed Estonians to pay taxes online, vote online, do online banking, access their health care records, as well as process 99% of Estonian public services online 24 hours a day, seven days.
 Estonia is well known internationally for its e-voting system.
 Internet voting (where citizens vote remotely with their own equipment) was piloted in Estonia in 2005 and has been in use since then.
 As of 2016, Estonia's Internet voting system has been implemented in three local elections, two European Parliament elections, and three parliamentary elections.

 In 2007, Estonia faced a politically motivated, large cyber attack which damaged most of the country's digital infrastructure, and as a result became the home of NATO Cyber Defense Centre of Excellence.
 The National Security Response was updated and approved in 2010 in response to the cyber attacks, and recognizes the growing threat of cyber crime in Estonia.

 In 2014, Estonia launched the e-Residency, which allowed users to create and manage a location independent business online from anywhere in the world.
 That was followed by an immigration visa for digital nomads, which was a novel way of approaching immigration policy.